signnow/SignNow.NET/README.md

 ## <a name="get-started"></a>Get started

 To start using the API  you will need an API key.
 You can get one here <https://www.signnow.com/api>.
-For a full list of accepted parameters, refer to the SignNow REST Endpoints API guide: <https://docs.signnow.com/reference>.
+For a full list of accepted parameters, refer to the SignNow REST Endpoints API guide: [SignNow API Reference][api reference link].

 #### API and Application